Was Minister George Chaponda’s feud with Brian Bowler the reason he was shipped from UN to Brazil? - The Maravi Post

 While there might have been some truth to the rumors about Edward Sawerengera’s wife pushing for his redeployment to Washington DC and her close relationship with Foreign Minister George Chaponda, Maravi Post can confirm that the goal of these moves by Chaponda was to get rid of Brian Bowler at the United Nations who he saw as gaining influence with Western Governments and as a threat to his own ambitions.

 George Chaponda has claimed in the past that he was seriously being considered for United Nations Secretary-General, a baseless claim that is easily quashed.
-However, our source believe that as the star of Brian Bowler started to rise at the United Nations and Western Government started to go through him instead of Foreign Minister Chaponda for matters involving the Malawi Government as Chaponda was seen as favoring policies of Governments such as Iran and China against the Interests of the West mainly United States and the United Kingdom, Chaponda started to get jealousy.
+However, our source believe that as the star of Brian Bowler started to rise at the United Nations and Western Government started to go through him instead of Foreign Minister Chaponda for matters involving the Malawi Government.

-He saw as an affront when Brian Bowler would vote against his wishes at the United Nations.
+An allegation is leveled against Bowler that he would check Chaponda’s instructions on voting on different issues at the United Nations as Chaponda would try to support the wrong friends for Malawi.

-Within DPP circles it not a secret that George Chaponda opposed the Appointment of Brian Bowler to the UN.
-Our source revealed that George Chaponda wrote a memo dated January 14th 2015, REF: EA/1/B5541 to Public Affairs Committee opposing the appointment of Brian Bowler to the United Nations.
+Chaponda appears to harbor natural hatred for Bowler, a personal hatred which can cost Malawian citizens in one way or the other.
+Our source revealed that George Chaponda wrote a memo dated January 14th 2015, REF: EA/1/B5541 to President Peter Mutharika telling him of his decision to transfer Bowler from the United Nations to Brazil for no apparent reason.

 To make matters worse for Ambassador Brian Bowler.
 Upon presenting his credentials to the UN General Secretary Ban Ki-moon, He was made aware of The United Nations concerns about misappropriations of funds paid to Malawi Mission for reimbursement of Malawi soldiers serving as United Nations peace keepers in places like Somalia and the Congo.

-Brian Bowler raised the issue with George Chaponda and also reported the matter to ACB to look into.
-According to our source Minister Chaponda never took any action on the matter or advised Brian Bowler as to what was going to happen next.
+It is said that Brian Bowler raised the issue with George Chaponda and also reported the matter to ACB to look into.
+According to our source, Chaponda never took any action on the matter.
+He didn’t even advice Brian Bowler as to what was going to happen next.
 The Minister also took a long time reporting same to the Malawi Anti-Corruption Bureau (ACB).

-Mr. Bowler has also represented his country at numerous international conferences and meetings during his extensive service in both the private and public sectors.

-Ambassador Brian Bowler was also honored as the recipient of the Dr. Martin Luther King Jr. Spirit Award at the Annual Martin Luther King, Jr. Scholarship Gala on Sunday, January 5, 2014 at the Melvin and Dottie Younts Conference Center on the campus of Furman University.
-The Ambassador was that evening’s keynote speaker as well.

-According to our source.
-It was while Brian Bowler was serving in India that the two started butting heads.
+According to our source, it was while Bowler was serving in India that the two started butting heads.
 While in India Ambassador Bowler was alerted to some corrupt investment deals involving Chaponda.
-As was his responsibility Mr Bowler alerted the then Malawi President Bingu WA Mutharika.
-When the President Confronted George Chaponda on the matter, Chaponda got so angry with Brian Bowler and made some statements that Brian Bowler took to mean that he should watch his back.
+As was his responsibility, Mr Bowler alerted the then Malawi President Bingu WA Mutharika.
+When the President confronted George Chaponda on the matter, Chaponda got so angry with Brian Bowler and made some statements that Brian Bowler took to mean that he should watch his back.

 When these moves were first reported, The Maravi Post investigation inquiries revealed that Parliament’s Public Appointments Committee (PAC) was not going to vet the Ambassadors that were being redeployed to new Embassies as they were already vetted for their original deployments.